javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 # Dispatching custom events

-We can not only assign handlers, but also generate events form JavaScript.
+We can not only assign handlers, but also generate events from JavaScript.

 Custom events can be used to create "graphical components".
 For instance, a root element of the menu may trigger events telling what happens with the menu: `open` (menu open),  `select` (an item is selected) and so on.